Oxyaine/RainWorldBestiary/README.md

 ## Unlock Token Types

 #### Unlock Tokens
-Here is a full list of all unlock tokens, further down you can see a list of [which tokens are automatically tracked](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#automatic), although despite them being automatically tracked, you can also just add them manually, if you'd like.
+Here is a full list of all unlock tokens, further down you can see a list of [which tokens are automatically tracked](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#automatic), although despite them being automatically tracked, you can also just track them manually, if you'd like.
 ***To specify a specific token type in a JSON file, you can either enter its name or its id, as either a string or an int.***

 * None = 0 : This means this part of the description will always be visible if the entry is visible, however, unlike modules with no unlock token(s), this wont make the entry visible